What is Self-Building?

 Self-builders choose to build their own homes because they want individual design.
 Often they are on bigger plots and in unique settings.
 They also have the freedom to choose high quality materials and specifications.

 So, is it better to build your own?
-By controlling the build process, self-builders can enjoy a high-quality superior house.
+By controlling the overall build process, self-builders can enjoy the benefits of a bespoke home that has been designed and built to meet their aspirations, expectations and requirements.
 Who wouldn’t want that!

 Myth 6: Timber frame homes won't last